frontacles/frontacles/README.md

 A class to instantiate an `Email` object or validate email addresses.
 It extends the [`URL` object](https://developer.mozilla.org/en-US/docs/Web/API/URL) and has similar predictable behaviors.

-Unlike most libraries using [RegExp to validate a string is an email](https://github.com/colinhacks/zod/blob/e2b9a5f9ac67d13ada61cd8e4b1385eb850c7592/src/types.ts#L648-L663) (which is prone to [bugs](https://github.com/colinhacks/zod/issues/3913)), Frontacles `Email` relies on built-in `URL` mechanisms as your browser, making it robust, and very likely RFC compliant.

 #### `Email.constructor`

 ```js